callmekaii/Gem-Minai/README.md

 ## 📌 About
-Gem Minai is a Discord Bot Hoster with Gemini AI API Integrated.
+Gem Minai is an AI Discord Bot Hoster with Gemini AI API Integrated.

 ## 🚀 Features